carbon-language/carbon-lang/docs/design/structs.md

 [vtable](https://en.wikipedia.org/wiki/Virtual_method_table) for dynamic
 dispatch.
 The term "abstract" means that the base type can't be instantiated due to methods without implementation, they are said to be "abstract" or "pure virtual".
-Only child types that implement those methods may be instantiated.
+Only derived types that implement those methods may be instantiated.

 Abstract base classes can't have data fields in the base type, which avoids the main implementation difficulties and complexity of multiple inheritance.
 This allows a type to inherit from multiple abstract base classes.

-Abstract base classes are primarily used for [subtyping](https://en.wikipedia.org/wiki/Subtyping).
-In practice that means that if we have a type `Concrete` that is a concrete child of an abstract base class named `ABC`, object of type `Concrete` will be accessed through pointers of type `ABC*`, which means "a pointer to type inheriting from `ABC`."
+Abstract base classes are primarily used for

+[subtyping](https://en.wikipedia.org/wiki/Subtyping).
+In practice that means that if we have a type `Concrete` that is a concrete derived type of an abstract base class named `ABC`, object of type `Concrete` will be accessed through pointers of type `ABC*`, which means "a pointer to type inheriting from `ABC`."
 Such types should only be allowed to be deleted by way of that pointer if a virtual destructor is included in the abstract base class.

 The use cases for abstract base classes almost entirely overlap with the object-safe (as